|Charles M. Rosenberg

 Institute for Scholarship in the Liberal Arts, University of Notre Dame Travel to International Conferences Grant, 1986, 1989, 1998, 2008.

 I Tatti NEH Fellowship, Harvard Center for Renaissance Study, Florence, Italy, 1985-86.

 Career Alternatives for Art Historians (WWW page)

 Rembrandt’s Religious Prints.
 The Jack and Alfrieda Feddersen Collection of Rembrandt Etchings.
-Notre Dame, IN: Snite Museum of Art, in press.
+Notre Dame, IN: Snite Museum of Art, September, 2017.

 “Rembrandt’s Etching of The Stoning of St. Stephen and the Remonstrant Controversy.”
 Zeitschrift für Kunstgeschichte 78.1 (2015): 94-104.

 “A Review of Jan L. de Jong, The Power and the Glorification.
 Papal Pretensions and the Art of Propaganda in the Fifteenth and Sixteenth Centuries,” Renaissance Quarterly 67.1 (Spring, 2014); 212-13.